What We Know About the Learning Process

 - create learning environments that open their minds and enable them to become more thoughtful, participative members of society and the workforce.

 Clearly, if the thrust of educational reform is on the classroom (and laboratories), the emphasis should be upon empowering teachers to facilitate these processes.
-The "neglected majority" can be successful learners, and they can be vital elements of America’s new workforce.
-But, for this to happen on a national level, teachers must be helped to understand how students learn, teachers and students must be provided with suitable resources that contain career-oriented motivational elements, and teachers must be provided with sufficient institutional support (including in-service training) to allow them to use new material and equipment effectively.
+But, for this to happen on a national level, teachers must be provided with suitable resources that contain career-oriented motivational elements, and be provided with sufficient institutional support (including professional development) to allow them to use new material and equipment effectively.
 In short, teachers and students must be immersed in contextual teaching and learning, and supported in their use of the REACT strategy.
-Tech Prep is one of the most successful frameworks for contextual teaching and learning, and can help educators bridge the gap between what is often static classrooms with bored, "tuned out" students—and what should be—classrooms alive with dynamic students actively engaged in learning.